Conformal blocks, parahoric torsors and Borel-Weil-Bott: On a theorem of Faltings on projectively flat connections

 Let $q:C \ra S$ be a family of smooth projective curves parametrized by a smooth scheme $S$.
 Let us fix a set $y_S \in C(S)$ of disjoint sections and for each section we choose a facet.
-Let $\cG \ra C$ be a parahoric group scheme over $C$ with parahoric structures at a section given by the chosen facet i.e. $\cG \ra C$ has constant parahoric type across $S$.
+Let $\cG \ra C$ be a parahoric group scheme over $C$ with parahoric structures at a section given by the chosen facet i.e. $\cG \ra C$ has constant parahoric type across $S$. {\em We also assume that $\cG$ is of the generically split type.}